rattboi/trollop/README.rst

 Help Wanted
 ===========

-Some objects are not yet implemented (e.g. actions), as well as some relations between objects.
-They're easy to add though; just take a look at the already-implemented classes in trollop/lib.py to see how to declare a new class, attribute, or relation.
+Coverage for creating/updating objects is still really thin.
 If you'd like to pitch in to finish covering the whole API, please send a pull request with your changes.

 License
 =======